 Meanwhile, the search for the best blue collar productivity tools can be frustrating.
 A lot of startups that create the most up-to-date tools cater to desk-bound, white collar workers.
 But what about those on the front lines?
 Those who are on their feet all day and don’t have the time to learn complex software?

-Fortunately, there are employee productivity tools that do focus on blue collar workers.
+Fortunately, there are employee productivity tools that do focus on blue collar workers (see also Staffbase alternative).
 We’ve rounded up the five best platforms to help frontline employees become more engaged, connected, and productive.

 1. Best For Helping Blue Collar Employees Love Their Training: MobieTrain

 Training new employees can be challenging for distributed teams, particularly during times of social distancing.
 What if training for blue collar employees could be fun, simple, and stress-free?
 It sounds too good to be true.
 But there’s one company that’s re-inventing employee training: MobieTrain.